studersi/test-4/tutorial-7/README.md

 [2016-10-25 08:40:01.884172] [-:error] 127.0.0.1:42732 WA7@QX8AAQEAABC4maIAAAAV [client 127.0.0.1] ModSecurity: Warning.
 Matched phrase "/bin/bash" at ARGS:exec. [file "/apache/conf/crs/rules/REQUEST-932-APPLICATION-ATTACK-RCE.conf"] [line "448"] [id "932160"] [rev "1"] [msg "Remote Command Execution: Unix Shell Code Found"] [data "Matched Data: /bin/bash found within ARGS:exec: /bin/bash"] [severity "CRITICAL"] [ver "OWASP_CRS/3.0.0"] [maturity "1"] [accuracy "8"] [tag "application-multi"] [tag "language-shell"] [tag "platform-unix"] [tag "attack-rce"] [tag "OWASP_CRS/WEB_ATTACK/COMMAND_INJECTION"] [tag "WASCTC/WASC-31"] [tag "OWASP_TOP_10/A1"] [tag "PCI/6.5.2"] [hostname "localhost"] [uri "/index.html"] [unique_id "WA7@QX8AAQEAABC4maIAAAAV"]
 ```

 The authorization modules report twice in the log file since we are running on level debug.
 But on the third line, we see the rule alert we are looking for.
 Let's look at this in detail.
-The Core Rules messages contain much more information than normal Apache messages, making it worthwhile to discuss the log format once more.
+The Core Rule Set messages contain much more information than normal Apache messages, making it worthwhile to discuss the log format once more.

 The beginning of the line consists of the Apache-specific parts such as the timestamp and the severity of the message as the Apache server sees it. *ModSecurity* messages are always set to *error* level.
 ModSecurity's alert format and the Apache error log format we configured lead to some redundancy.
 The first occurrence client IP address with the source port number and the unique ID of the request are fields written by Apache.
 The square bracket with the same client IP address again marks the beginning of ModSecurity's alert message.
-The characteristic marker of a Core Rules alert is `ModSecurity: Warning`.
+The characteristic marker of a Core Rule Set alert is `ModSecurity: Warning`.
 It describes a rule being triggered without blocking the request.
 This is because the alert only raised the anomaly score.
 It is very easy to distinguish between the issuing of alarms and actual blocking in the Apache error log.
 Particularly since the individual Core Rules increase the anomaly score, but they do not trigger a blockade.
 The blockade itself is performed by a separate blocking rule taking the limit into account.
 But given the insanely high limit, this is not expected to appear anytime soon.
 ModSecurity logs normal rule violations in the error log as *ModSecurity.
 Warning ...*, and blockades will be logged as *ModSecurity.
 Access denied ...*.
 A *warning* never has any direct impact on the client: Unless you see the *Access denied ...*, the client was unaffected.

 What comes next?
 A reference to the pattern found in the request.
 The specific phrase `/bin/bash` was found in the argument `exec`.
 Then comes a series of information chunks that always have the same pattern: They are within square brackets and have their own identifier.
 First you'll see the *file* identifier.
 It shows us the file in which the rule that triggered the alarm is defined.
 This is followed by *line* for the line number within the file.
 The *id* parameter is an important one.
 The rule in question, `932160`, can be found in the set of rules that defend against remote command execution in the 932,000 - 932,999 rule block.
 Then comes *rev* as a reference to the revision number of the rule.
 In Core Rules, this parameter expresses how often the rule has been revised.
 If a modification is made to a rule, *rev* increases by one. *msg*, short for *message*, describes the type of attack detected.
 The relevant part of the request, the *exec* parameter appears in *data*.
 In my example, this is obviously a case of *Remote Code Execution* (RCE).

 Then we have the *severity* level of the rule that set off the alarm and corresponds with the anomaly score of the rule.
 We have already established the fact that our rule is considered critical, that's why it is being reported here at this severity.
-At *ver*, we come to the release of the core rule set, followed by *maturity*, a reference to the quality of the rule.
-Higher *maturity* indicates that we can trust this rule, because it is in widespread use and has caused very few problems.
-However, low *maturity* is likely to indicate an experimental rule.
-This is why the value 1 appears only six times in the *Core Rules*, whereas in the version being used, 116 rules have a value of 8 and 99 rules are assumed to have a maturity of 9. *Accuracy*, the precision of the rule, behaves similarly to *maturity*.
-This is an optional value the author of the rule defined when writing the rule.
-There are no low values in the system of rules, 8 is the most frequent value (144 times), 9 is widespread (82).
-All these additional notes in the log message are for documentation purposes only.
-In my experience, they are of little relevance and hardly ever change between *Core Rules* releases.
-This might change in the future, though.
+At *ver*, we come to the release of the core rule set, followed by *maturity* and then "accuracy".
+Both values are meant to be references to the quality of the rule.
+But the support is in fact inconsistent and you should not trust this value very much.

 What follows is a series of *tags* assigned to the rule.
 They are included along with every alert message.
 These tags often classify the type of attack.
 These references can, for example, be used for analysis and statistics.
-Towards the end of the alarm comes three additional values, *hostname*, *uri* and *unique_id*, that more clearly specify the request (the *unique_id* was already listed early on the log line by Apache itself, so repeating it here is somewhat redundant).
+Towards the end of the alarm comes three additional values, *hostname*, *uri* and *unique_id*, that more clearly specify the request (the *unique_id*, already listed by Apache, is somewhat redundant).

 With this, we have covered the full alert message that led to the inbound anomaly score of 5.
 That was only a single request with a single alert.
 Let's generate more alerts. *Nikto* is a simple tool that can help us in this situation.
 It's a security scanner that has been around for ages.
 It's not very proficient, but it is fast and easy to use.
 Just the right tool to generate alerts for us. *Nikto* may still have to be installed.
 The scanner is, however, included in most distributions.